-- 1. Specialized Response and Victim Services Requirements - a.
-The facility must use a coordinated, multidisciplinary team approach to responding to sexual abuse, such as a sexual assault response team (SART), which includes a medical practitioner, a mental health practitioner, a security staff member, and an investigator from the assigned investigative entity, as well as representatives from outside entities that provide relevant services and expertise. - b.
-Staff shall utilize available community resources and services to provide valuable expertise and support in areas of crisis intervention, counseling, investigation and
+1. Specialized Response and Victim Services Requirements

+The facility must use a coordinated, multidisciplinary team approach to responding to sexual abuse, such as a sexual assault response team (SART), which includes a medical practitioner, a mental health practitioner, a security staff member, and an investigator from the assigned investigative entity, as well as representatives from outside entities that provide relevant services and expertise.
-2.11 | Sexual Abuse and Assault Prevention and Intervention

-- the prosecution of sexual abuse and assault perpetrators to most appropriately address victims' needs. - c.
-The facility shall attempt to enter into memoranda of understanding or other agreements with community service providers or, if local providers are not available, national organizations that provide legal advocacy and confidential emotional support services for immigrant victims of crime. - d.
+Staff shall utilize available community resources and services to provide valuable expertise and support in areas of crisis intervention, counseling, investigation and the prosecution of sexual abuse and assault perpetrators to most appropriately address victims' needs.

+The facility shall attempt to enter into memoranda of understanding or other agreements with community service providers or, if local providers are not available, national organizations that provide legal advocacy and confidential emotional support services for immigrant victims of crime.

 The facility administrator shall establish procedures to make available to detainees information about local organizations that can assist detainees who have been victims of sexual abuse, including mailing addresses and telephone numbers (including toll-free hotline numbers where available).
-If no such local organizations exist, the facility shall make available the same information about national organizations. - e.
-Following an allegation of sexual abuse, the facility administrator shall also establish procedures to make available, to the full extent possible, additional outside victim services. - f.
+If no such local organizations exist, the facility shall make available the same information about national organizations.

+Following an allegation of sexual abuse, the facility administrator shall also establish procedures to make available, to the full extent possible, additional outside victim services.

 The facility shall attempt to make available to the victim a victim advocate from a rape crisis center.
-If a rape crisis center is not available, the facility shall work with ICE to provide these services from a qualified staff member from a community-based organization, or a qualified ICE staff member.
-3 The victim advocate shall be able to provide emotional support, crisis intervention, information, and referrals. - g.
-The facility shall enable reasonable communication between detainees and these
+If a rape crisis center is not available, the facility shall work with ICE/ERO to provide these services from a qualified staff member from a community-based organization, or a qualified staff member.
+The victim advocate shall be able to provide emotional support, crisis intervention, information, and referrals.

-- organizations or agencies, in as confidential a manner as possible. - h.
-Staff shall inform detainees, prior to giving them access to outside resources, of the extent to which such communications will be monitored and the extent to which reports of abuse will be forwarded to authorities in accordance with mandatory reporting laws. - i.
+The facility shall enable reasonable communication between detainees and these organizations or agencies, in as confidential a manner as possible.
+Staff shall inform detainees, prior to giving them access to outside resources, of the extent to which such communications will be monitored and the extent to which reports of abuse will be forwarded to authorities in accordance with mandatory reporting laws.

 If a victim is transferred between detention facilities, the sending facility shall, as permitted by law, inform the receiving facility of the incident and the victim's potential need for medical or social services (unless the victim requests otherwise in the case of transfer to a non-ICE facility).
-If the receiving facility is unknown to the sending facility, the sending facility shall notify the Field Office Director, so that he or she can notify the receiving facility. - j.
-Where an alleged victim of sexual abuse or assault that occurred elsewhere in ICE custody is subsequently transferred to the detention facility, the facility shall comply with all response and intervention requirements outlined by this policy, as appropriate based on the nature and status of the case. - k.
-If any of these requirements cannot be met, the facility will consult with the ICE Field Office Director to determine if ICE can provide additional assistance. - 2.
-Specialized Response and Victim Services Procedures
+If the receiving facility is unknown to the sending facility, the sending facility shall notify the ICE/ERO, so he or she can notify the receiving facility.

+Where an alleged victim of sexual abuse or assault that occurred elsewhere in ICE/ERO custody is subsequently transferred to the detention facility, the facility shall comply with all response and intervention requirements outlined by this policy, as appropriate based on the nature and status of the case.

+If any of these requirements cannot be met, the facility will consult with the ICE Field Office Director to determine if ICE/ERO can provide additional assistance.

+2. Specialized Response and Victim Services Procedures